mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-11-cookbook-development-with-rakefile.md

 Along with the advantages, its disadvantage is that it can be difficult for non-ruby developers to understand, *however*, the simple execution overcomes any issues.

 We use the same `rakefile` for every cookbook, located in the base folder of the cookbook.
+Each cookbook in our model gets its own git repository.
 Here are contents:

 ```ruby
 task default: [:clean, :style, :test]